 Walk c279 The Oxendale Horseshoe from The Old Dungeon Ghyll, Great Langdale

-This 10 mile, Grade 7 (Hard), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Great Langdale & will take about 7½ hrs to complete.
+This 10 mile, Grade 7 (Hard), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Great Langdale & will take you about 7½ hrs to complete.

 Download Walk PDF Icon